 }

-Similarly, they should not be directly used with standard algorithms when the iterator's value type is char or signed char.
-Instead, convert the value to unsigned char first:
+Likewise, it is not recommended to directly apply them with regular algorithms in cases where the iterator's value type is char or signed char.
+In such situations, it is advisable to initially convert the value to unsigned char.

 int count_prints(const std::string& s)